108 Fremont Place

 FOR AN INTRODUCTION TO FREMONT PLACE, CLICK HERE

 Some famous names associated with Fremont Place seem on further inquiry rather to be part of the subdivision's folklore.
 In 1918 Mary Pickford did rent #56 for a year, her tenancy there followed by another brief one by her silent-screen contemporary Mary Miles Minter; in later years Muhammed Ali and actress Karen Black were in residence.
 Others of fame and fortune, though widely reputed as having lived in the Place, seem actually to never have done so; #55, for example, is often referred to as being a home of King Camp Gillette, the vaunted inventor of the safety razor, but records indicate that it was instead his banker son, King Gaines Gillette, who bought that house in 1922.
-Records also do not seem to point to the actual residency of the founder in 1904 of what became the Bank of America, Amadeo Peter "A. P." Giannini, who is widely cited online as having lived at 108 but who died before its original owner expired in the house in 1950.
-It just so happens that A. P.'s younger brother, Attilio Henry Giannini, a physician who later joined A. P. as a banking partner and who at one time headed United Artists, dropped dead of a heart attack in 1943 while visiting #70, the home of Frank H. Powell; oddly, somehow, it appears that death rather than life has spawned the myth of another famous personage as having lived in Fremont Place.
+Documentary evidence also does not seem to point to the actual residency of the founder in 1904 of what became the Bank of America, Amadeo Peter "A. P." Giannini, who is widely cited online as having lived at our subject, #108, but who died before its original owner expired in the house in 1950.
+It just so happens that A. P.'s younger brother, Attilio Henry Giannini, a physician who later joined A. P. as a banking partner and who at one time headed United Artists, dropped dead of a heart attack in 1943 while visiting #70 around the corner, the home of Frank H. Powell; oddly, somehow, it appears that an oblique death has spawned the myth of another famous personage as having lived in Fremont Place.

 A rendering of the Clem Wilson house by architects Meyer & Holler